Penicillin online prescription available

 Your pharmacist will provide you with instructions on how to take your penicillin prescription.
 Be sure to read your prescription label and follow the instructions.
 Call your doctor or pharmacy if you have any questions.
 The way you take penicillin will depend on the form in which it is available.
 Here are some general guidelines:

 Oral penicillin: This type is taken by mouth and is usually available as capsules, tablets, or liquid suspension.
-Follow the instructions provided by your healthcare provider and the dosage and frequency recommendations on the medication label.
+Follow the instructions provided by your doctor and the dosage and frequency recommendations on the medication label.

-Injection penicillin: This type of penicillin is usually given in a healthcare setting by a healthcare provider.
+Injection penicillin: This type of penicillin is given in a healthcare setting by a healthcare provider.
 If prescribed an injection, your healthcare provider will administer the medication and provide instructions on any aftercare required.
+PlushCare doctors cannot prescribe penicillin injections.

 Topical penicillin: This penicillin is usually applied to the skin through ointments, creams, or gels.
 Follow the instructions provided by your healthcare provider and the frequency and duration of use recommendations on the medication label.